 1. Climate-change effects on plants and pollinators

 Climate change constitutes a vast, uncontrolled experiment with the world’s ecosystems.
-Warming is causing the timing (phenology) of flowering and insect activity to get earlier, reducing mountain snowpack, and intensifying summer droughts.
-However, we still don’t know much about the consequences of these changes for plant and pollinator populations.
+Warming is changing the timing (phenology) of flowering and insect activity, reducing snowpack in high-altitude and high-latitude regions, and intensifying summer droughts.
+We still don’t know much about the consequences of these changes for plant and pollinator populations.

 Cavity-nesting solitary bees (mainly in the family Megachilidae) are my preferred study system for this work.
 They are important pollinators of wildflowers and certain crops, and—conveniently—they are willing to nest in artificial structures (“trap-nests“) that allow standardization, monitoring, and experimental manipulation.
 Trap-nests consist of holes drilled in wood and lined with translucent, removable straws that let a researcher monitor nesting progress.
 To learn how to build a trap-nest, visit the USDA Bee Lab’s How to Build a Nesting Block site.

 Despite the growing climate crisis, land-use change (specifically, conversion of natural habitat to agriculture) so far remains the #1 cause of biodiversity loss globally.
 There is a certain dark irony in this, because much of our food production depends, directly or indirectly, on biodiversity—including a diverse range of wild pollinators.